luque667788/simple_pi_media_player/HOWTO.md

 ### System Configuration Details

-This section provides insight into how the Raspberry Pi system is configured and how could another developer configure it in the same way.
+This section provides insight into how the Raspberry Pi system is configured and how could another developer configure it in the same way (without using the prebuilt image that was provided).

 1. **OS Setup Script**:
    - The image includes an `OS_setup.sh` script documenting the system configuration process.